MasterVint/SteamToolMaster/README.md

 # SteamToolMaster
 A solution which provides various tools for items on steam built entirely on c++, current features listed below Refer to the [Wiki](https://github.com/MasterVint/SteamToolMaster/wiki) for more in depth help.
-Currently only supports Windows
+Currently only supports Windows.
 ### TradePrice
 > Calculate the total cost of multiple items denoted in keys and metal
 ### KitMaker
 > Calculate the price of turning a Professional/Specialized killstreak fabricator into a kit
+### SetKey
+> Set the price of keys used by the program
+### EditAlias
+> Add, Remove or Edit aliases for functions used by the program

 # Build it yourself
 ### Step 1